ronja-tutorials/ronja-tutorials.github.io/_posts/2018-07-01-postprocessing-depth.md

 ## Summary
 In the last tutorial I explained how to do very simple postprocessing effects.
 One important tool to do more advanced effects is access to the depth buffer.
 It’s a texture in which the distance of pixels from the camera is saved in.

 To understand how postprocessing effects with access to the depth buffer work it’s best to understand how postprocessing works in general in unity.
-I have a tutorial on that here: https://ronja-tutorials.tumblr.com/post/175172770247/postprocessing
+I have a tutorial on that [here]({{ site.baseurl }}{% post_url 2018-06-23-postprocessing-basics %}).

 ![Result](/assets/images/posts/017/Result.gif)